 He shrugs it off.
 “Eh, yeah, sure.
 Just like… I dunno, tell Bee Minion to reel in them buzzers for like an hour before breakfast and an hour before dinner maybe—yeah!”

 It takes her a moment to realize he’s being serious. “…Bee curfew?” she asks, with a tone that most would immediately pick up to be drenched in irony.

 Her eyes spark with interest.
 “Oh, that would be kind of fu-”

 Flower Minion huffs with a juvenile puff.
-“Cool.
+“Well cool.
 I’m off,” she says, handing over the frying pan and starting towards Bee Minion’s Apiary with the two satchels that accompany her everywhere she goes.